ROI MINDS

 Neither TikTok nor its forerunner, Musical.ly, make many statistics available.
 It is, for example, much more difficult to find follower lists on Twitter than on most other social networks.
 With such a complicated history, it is not difficult to find several TikTok statistics that others have independently compiled.

-TikTok has 1 billion monthly active users as of January 2022.
+TikTok has 1.1 billion monthly active users as of 2024 data.
 Let’s take a look at some more mind-boggling statistics down below.

 Table of Contents